Arash-Barabadi/ROS2/Workspace-Package_Node/Instruction.md

-## Create a Python node inside the Python file
+## Create a Python node inside a Python file
 ```python
 # The interpreter line for python3 as bellow.
 ROS2 only works with python3 not python2 or older versions.
 #!/usr/bin/env python3